ECU Softball facility to be named Max R. Joyner Family Stadium

-GREENVILLE, N.C. – In genuine appreciation of a leadership gift from Max R. Joyner, Sr., as part of East Carolina University’s ongoing capital campaign, the Pirate Club is proud to announce the naming of ECU’s Softball Stadium as the Max R. Joyner Family Stadium.
+In genuine appreciation of a leadership gift from Max R. Joyner, Sr., as part of East Carolina University’s ongoing capital campaign, the Pirate Club is proud to announce the naming of ECU’s Softball Stadium as the Max R. Joyner Family Stadium.

 Joyner, Sr., a Greenville native and lifetime member of the Pirate Club, graduated from East Carolina University in 1955 with an A.B.
 Degree in Business Administration after a stint in the United States Army.
 He then went to work at Jefferson Standard Life Insurance Company in 1956 before retiring in 1995.